Table of Contents

 The Bottom Line

 When it comes to pain, we all want to do everything possible to relieve it.
 However, always talk to your doctor first before trying a new method to relieve pain, whether pharmaceutical or natural.
-And make sure your doctor knows you take Eliquis.
+Over-the-counter acetaminophen and natural therapies can be used as painkillers with Eliquis.

 Eliquis is generally a safe medication, but it does increase your risk of bleeding.
 This can be very dangerous, so a few precautionary moves can go a long way.